mui/mui-x/docs/data/date-pickers/adapters-locale/adapters-locale.md

 ### Dense field format

-If your component must be rendered inside a dense interface, you can make the format more compact using the `formatDensity` prop:
+If your component must be rendered inside a dense interface, you can make the format more compact using the `formatDensity` prop.
+Setting `formatDensity` to `"dense"` will remove extra spaces.

 {{"demo": "CompactFieldFormat.js"}}